CBI detains Russian national in JEE-Mains exam manipulation case | Education

 - India

-The CBI has detained a Russian national at Indira Gandhi International Airport in connection with its probe into alleged manipulation of JEE (Mains) examination last year, officials said Monday.
+The CBI on Monday detained a Russian national at Indira Gandhi International Airport here in connection with its probe into alleged manipulation of JEE (Mains) examination last year, officials said Monday.

+The central agency had issued a 'Look Out Circular' against Mikhail Shargin, suspected to be main hacker, for alleged manipulation of the prestigious examination, they said.
+The Central Bureau of Investigation (CBI) was alerted by the Bureau of Immigration when Shargin arrived at the airport from Almaty, Kazakhstan, they said, adding that he was immediately detained by the CBI and is being questioned in connection with the JEE manipulation case. ''During investigation, it came to light that some foreign nationals were involved in compromising many online examinations, including JEE (Mains), colluding with other accused in the instant case,'' a CBI spokesperson said.

+The investigation indicated that Shargin had allegedly tampered with the iLeon software, the platform on which the JEE (Main)-2021 examination was conducted, and also helped other accused in hacking the computer systems of suspect candidates during the examination, the officials said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)